This page is a work in progress. Currently it is just a list of things you should check if you have problems with memory.

 Small hashes are encoded in a very small space, so you should try representing your data using hashes whenever possible.
 For instance if you have objects representing users in a web application, instead of using different keys for name, surname, email, password, use a single hash with all the required fields.

 If you want to know more about this, read the next section.

 #Using hashes to abstract a very memory efficient plain key-value store on top of KeyDB

 Basically it is possible to model a plain key-value store using KeyDB where values can just be just strings, that is not just more memory efficient than KeyDB plain keys but also much more memory efficient than memcached.

 But many times hashes contain just a few fields.
 When hashes are small we can instead just encode them in an O(N) data structure, like a linear array with length-prefixed key value pairs.
-Since we do this only when N is small, the amortized time for HGET and HSET commands is still O(1): the hash will be converted into a real hash table as soon as the number of elements it contains will grow too much (you can configure the limit in KeyDB.conf).
+Since we do this only when N is small, the amortized time for HGET and HSET commands is still O(1): the hash will be converted into a real hash table as soon as the number of elements it contains grows too large (you can configure the limit in keydb.conf).

 So hashes are memory efficient.
 This is very useful when using hashes to represent objects or to model other problems when there are group of related fields.
 But what about if we have a plain key value business?

 Imagine we want to use KeyDB as a cache for many small objects, that can be JSON encoded objects, small HTML fragments, simple key -> boolean values and so forth.
 Basically anything is a string -> string map with small keys and values.

 Now let's assume the objects we want to cache are numbered, like: